albar965/littlenavmap-manual/README.md

 ![Center Flight Plan](images/icons/centerroute.png "Center Flight Plan")

-Shows the whole flight plan on the map.
+Zooms out the map (if required) to display the whole flight plan on the map.

 #### Center Aircraft {#center-aircraft}

 ![Center Aircraft](images/icons/centeraircraft.png "Center Aircraft")

-Zooms to the user aircraft if connected to a flight simulator using [Little Navconnect](https://albar965.github.io/littlenavconnect.html) and keeps the aircraft centered.
+Zooms to the user aircraft if directly connected to a flight simulator or remotely connected using [Little Navconnect](https://albar965.github.io/littlenavconnect.html) and keeps the aircraft centered on the map.

 The centering of the aircraft can be changed in the `Options` dialog on the `Simulator Aircraft` tab.